 Child

 Date of birth

 Class

 Medical condition

 Name/type of medicine (as described on container)

-Hame, type of medicine (as aestribed on container)
+, , , , , , , , , , , , , , , , , , ,

 Expiry date

 Expiry date

 Dosage and method

-Dosage and method
+bosage and method

 Timing

 Tilling

 Special precautions/ other instructions

 Special precautions/ other instructions

-And there any side effects that asked needs to know

 Are there any side effects that school needs to know

 about?

 Self-administration - yes or no

 Procedures to take in an emergency

+Madisias start data

 Medicine start date

 Medicine finish date

+AID AA III.

 NB: Medicines must be in the original container as dispe nsed by the pharmacy

 Contact details of parent/carer

+AI.
+T

 Name

 Daytime telephone number

 Relationship to child

 Address

 I give consent to staff at Grove to administer medicine in n accordance with the Grove School

 Administration of Medicines Policy.

-, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-I will inform Grove School immediately in writing to enqu iry@grove.bham.sch.uk if there is any change
+I will inform Grove School immediately in writing to enqu uiry@grove.bham.sch.uk if there is any change

 in dosage or frequency or if the medicine is stopped.

-in accage of frequency of it are meaning is scopped.

 Signed

 Print name Date

-Time numerous Dutc